 The end of the two currencies in Cuba can be a reality soon.
 And this will mean some changes in the island.

 These tips will help you to avoid problems and confusion using money in Cuba:

 There is a lot to know about the Cuban currencies, the latest news is about the possibility of the unify CUC and CUP this year.
 This will mean a major change in the economics of this island, but this could mean a more open economy.
 Remember to keep this information in mind when planning your next trip to Cuba.

 Have a budget for your expenses on the island, and bring your money in cash.
 It is advisable to bring a bit more as an emergency backup.
 And bring one or two credit or debit cards, so if you see the opportunity to use them, do it.
 So, you can keep your cash on a side for emergencies.

 Now you have the information of everything that you need to know about the currencies in Cuba.
-Keep this in mind when planning your trip to Cuba and booking your accommodation for your trip to Vinales.
+Keep this in mind when planning your trip to Cuba and booking your accommodation for your travel to Cuba.